jakubkozera/vsc-csharp-dev-tools/README.md

 - `C# Solution Explorer: Toggle Unused Symbol Highlighting` - Toggle the unused symbol highlighting feature on/off
 - `C# Solution Explorer: Open Extension Walkthroughs` (Alt+W) - Open the extension walkthroughs to learn about all features

+## Known Issues

+- Reference analysis may take a moment for large files
+- Some symbols may not be detected correctly if the C# language server is not fully initialized

+## Release Notes

+### 0.0.1

+Initial release featuring:

+- Solution Explorer with drag & drop support
+- Comprehensive file templates for C# development
+- Unused symbol highlighting with configurable visual feedback

+---

 ## Following extension guidelines